clinssen/ode-toolbox/README.md

 <img src="https://raw.githubusercontent.com/clinssen/ode-toolbox/merge_shape_ode_concepts-dev/doc/fig/eq_analysis_1.png" alt="Dependency graph with membrane potential and excitatory and gap junction kernels marked green" width="720" height="383">
 </p>

-Second, variables are unmarked as analytically solvable if they depend on other variables that are themselves not analytically solvable.
+In the next step, variables are unmarked as analytically solvable if they depend on other variables that are themselves not analytically solvable.
 In this example, `V_abs` is unmarked as it depends on the nonlinear excitatory kernel.

 <p align="center">
 <img src="https://raw.githubusercontent.com/clinssen/ode-toolbox/merge_shape_ode_concepts-dev/doc/fig/eq_analysis_2.png" alt="Dependency graph with membrane potential and excitatory and gap junction kernels marked green" width="720" height="383">